stibbons1990/hex/docs/blog/posts/2023-09-16-migrating-a-plex-media-server-to-kubernetes.md

 **Notes** about highlighted lines:

-*  `14,49`: `1Gi` may seem excessive for the `/config` directory, but with a large collection comes a large database under this directory.
+*   `14,64`: `1Gi` may seem excessive for the `/config` directory, but with a large collection comes a large database under this directory.
 *   `19`: Local storage for Kubernetes pods goes under `/home/k8s` (root partition is small, no separate `/var` partition).
 *   `34`: Local storage for audio files goes under `/home/depot` (including symlinks for a few folder in a SSD).
 *   `49`: Local storage for video files goes under `/home/ssd`.
-*  `29,44,79,94`: `500Gi` may seem even more excessive, but this is not much more than the storage space taken by my collections already.
+*   `29,44,79,94`: `500Gi` may seem even more excessive, but this is not much more than the storage space taken by my collections already:
     *   124 GB are taken by my Audible library (about 350 books).
     *   320 GB are taken by the Podcasts I’ve downloaded, most of which I treasure.
 *   `132`: the token obtained from [plex.tv/claim](https://www.plex.tv/claim/)
     ─ **expires in just 4 minutes**.
 *   `134,136`: the old Plex server was running as user plex and `998` was the UID and GID assigned to it.
 *   `223,252`: this IP address comes from the range of reserved when installing **MetallLB** and should be the same on both services (TCP and UDP).

 ??? k8s "Kubernetes deployment: `plex-media-server.yaml`"

-    ``` yaml linenums="1" hl_lines="14 19 29 34 44 49 79 94 132 134 136 223 252" title="plex-media-server.yaml"
+    ``` yaml linenums="1" hl_lines="14 19 29 34 44 64 79 94 132 134 136 223 252" title="plex-media-server.yaml"
     apiVersion: v1
     kind: Namespace
     metadata: